 Some people may be, but I am not, Superwoman.
 I do not (very definitely do not) have a high pain threshold (at all!
 I’m a total wimp!) and I wasn’t just ‘lucky’.
 I worked hard at achieving my easier births because I kind of felt like I had to take action for my own sanity.
 I believed in the things I’d learnt and I trusted in the knowledge that my body really is designed to give birth (we are mammals after all).
 I was amazed by the results, as were many midwives and doctors I recounted my birth stories to.

 So, learn about all your options, non-medical and medical (looks like you’ve already made a great start if you’re reading this).
 Ask questions.
-It really did help me have intervention free births and it helped me to prepare in case I did have any interventions, which I certainly would have if I hadn’t learnt about fetal positioning.
-Knowing fetal positioning techniques was like having a toolkit at my disposal which I could use to solve problems during my labours.
+It really did help me avoid interventions and it helped me to prepare in case I did need any interventions, which I certainly would have if I hadn’t learnt about fetal positioning.
+Knowing fetal navigation techniques was like having a toolkit at my disposal which I could use to solve problems during my labours.
 It gave me a wonderful feeling of control and something to do and focus on during times of potential anxiety.